craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep.md

 ### Entering Kailkeep
 Kailkeep is a massive structure, too big to map here.
 If one were to avoid the obvious, if you enter the mountain, you would eventually find yourself in the structure of Kailkeep.

+The Kobolds keep service entrances from which they and their loyalists come and go, as well as the three first floors of the Hells of Kailkeep; The False Allure.
+The False Allure has many entrances around the base of the mountain.

+Almost all exposed caves have been converted into parts of the False Allure or the restricted areas the Kobolds keep.

 ### Level One: Hook
 ![[KKHell - 1_Hook.png]]